PREVENTIVE CARE: Continuing to pay 100%

 CO-PAYMENTS CHANGING: Some higher, some lower

 Co-payments remain a basic part of the Johns Hopkins health plan.
 These are payments patients make at the time and place they receive care.
-Beginning in 2013 many co-payments will increase, while others will actually decrease.
-Please see your Schedule of Benefits for precise amounts.
+Beginning in 2014 many co-payments will increase, while others will actually decrease.

-SLIGHT PREMIUM INCREASE FOR MOST EMPLOYEES: Lower-compensated employees protected in 2013
+PREMIUMS REMAINING THE SAME FOR MOST EMPLOYEES: Lower-compensated employees protected in 2014

 The goal is to ensure that the plan remains affordable to all employees by limiting the increase for those who earn the least.
 There will be three salary tiers: under $50,000; $50,000 to under $100,000; and over $100,000.
 The date used to determine annual salary is January 1.
 The salaries of part-time employees will be “annualized” in order to determine their tier.
 Again, rates will be announced prior to Open Enrollment.